Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/Religion of Faltera.md

 ##### God of Chaos: Hrym
 *Chaotic Neutral*
 The manifestation of pure chaotic instinct.
+They do not want to step on [[Reflections Campaign/Encyclopedia - World of Reflections/Religion of Faltera#God of Fortune Aurus\|Aurus]]'s toes.
 ![God of Chaos Symbol.png|100](/img/user/Keep%20Files/God%20of%20Chaos%20Symbol.png)

-## Depreciated Gods
+## Primitive Gods
 ##### God of Death: Nyarlathotep
 *Depreciated God of Death*
 Nyarlathotep is the ancient god of death, controlling passage into the astral plane.
 Most of Nyarlathotep's worshippers were in modern day [[Reflections Campaign/Encyclopedia - World of Reflections/The Holy State of Odema\|The Holy State of Odema]] and the Beryth territory in [[Reflections Campaign/Encyclopedia - World of Reflections/The Empire of Dagdra\|The Empire of Dagdra]].
 Nyarlathotep is in the Far Realms, and sent an avatar to the Material Plane, who would've been a willing worshipper of them.